trueadm/t7/readme.md

 [Template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings)
 allow for JavaScript expressions to be embedded within literal strings.
-With that in mind, it made logical sense to build a small framework around them to assist developers wanting to work with virtual DOM frameworks without the overhead of learning a new language. t7 does not introduce new syntax into the mix like other templating engines do, it simply uses pure JavaScript and HTML.
+With that in mind, it made logical sense to build a small library around them to assist developers wanting to work with virtual DOM frameworks without the overhead of learning a new language. t7 does not introduce new syntax into the mix like other templating engines do, it simply uses pure JavaScript and HTML.